-Faculty and staff payroll is part of the region's total earnings, and the spending of employees for groceries, apparel, and other household expenditures helps support regional businesses.
-The college itself purchases supplies and services, and many of its vendors are located in the SWOCC Service District.
+Faculty and staff payroll is part of the state's total earnings, and the spending of employees for groceries, apparel, and other household expenditures helps support state businesses.
+The colleges themselves purchase supplies and services, and many of their vendors are located in Oregon.
 These expenditures create a ripple effect that generates still more jobs and higher wages throughout the economy.

-Table 2.1 presents college expenditures for the following three categories: 1) salaries, wages, and benefits, 2) capital depreciation, and 3) all other expenditures (including purchases for supplies and services).
-The first step in estimating the multiplier effects of the college's operational expenditures is to map these categories of expenditures to the approximately 1,100 industries of the Emsi MR-SAM model.
-Assuming that the spending patterns of college personnel approximately match those of the average consumer, we map salaries, wages, and benefits to spending on industry outputs using national household expenditure
+Table 2.1 presents the colleges' expenditures for the following three categories: 1) salaries, wages, and benefits, 2) capital depreciation, and 3) all other expenditures (including purchases for supplies and services).
+The first step in estimating the multiplier effects of the colleges' operational expenditures is to map these categories of expenditures to the approximately 1,100 industries of the Emsi MR-SAM model.
+Assuming that the spending patterns of the colleges' personnel approximately match those of the average consumer, we map salaries, wages, and benefits to spending on industry outputs using national household expenditure coefficients supplied by Emsi's national SAM.
+Approximately 93% of the people working at a community college in Oregon live in Oregon (see Table 1.1), and therefore we consider 93% of the salaries, wages, and benefits.
+For the other two expenditure categories (i.e., capital depreciation